rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/07_lecture.md

 	- means the data/packets/header-requests/responses which are coming , the Burp Proxy can intercept & modify ✔️️
 - Importance of it : <br>
 	without it , BurpSuite app doesn't mean anything cuz BurpSuite is a proxy server ✔️
+- Q : in burpSuite app , where we find proxy <br>
+	Ans : inside Proxy tab ,
+	<br>- it has 4 options : Intercept , HTTP history , WebSockets History , Options
+	<br>- in Intercept , it has "Intercept is ON/Off" btn <br>
+	Q : if "Intercept" btn ON - then how packets capturing happen ✔️<br>
+	Ans : then one by one packet capturing happens <br>
+	Q : if u turn "Intercept" btn OFF - then how packets capturing happen ✔️<br>
+	Ans : then packets capturing goes inside HTTP history

 ### Target
 - Definition
     - how we set the scope of our project.
 We can also use this to effectively create a site map of the application we're testing.
 - importance of it
-	- open Burp Suite > Target tab > Site map
+	- open Burp Suite -> Target tab -> Site map
-	- in firefox , let's say u open tryhackme.com or other any websites or webapps u opened. so now inside `target` tab , <br>
+	- in firefox , let's say u open "tryhackme.com" or other any websites or webapps u opened. so now inside `target` tab , <br>
 		u'll get those application or websites list
 	- but if u want to test only one of them then why u want to see those others , so in `site map` <br>
 		either do right click or hover then u'll get this popup <br>
 		<img src="../../notes-pics/02-Module/07_lecture/07_lecture-0-M2.jpg" alt="" width="500"/>
 	- check the checkbox `show only in-scope items`
 	- & those websites/webapps come inside `site map` tab , u can right click on them to put them in `scope` tab ✔️
-- so `Target` is good to manage things
+    - so `Target` tab is good to manage things

 ### Intruder
 - usecase